Barney & the Backyard Gang

-Barney & the Backyard Gang is an American direct-to-video series produced by The Lyons Group and released in periodic installments from August 29, 1988, to August 1, 1991.
-The series led to the launch of the children's television show, Barney & Friends, which in its original run aired on PBS from April 6, 1992, to November 2, 2010.
+Barney & the Backyard Gang is an American direct-to-video series produced by The Lyons Group and released in periodic installments from August 29, 1988, to September 21, 1991.
+The first installment in the Barney franchise, the series' success led to the launch of the children's television show, Barney & Friends, which in its original run aired on PBS from April 6, 1992, to November 2, 2010.

 The first three episodes from 1988 and 1989 include Sandy Duncan as Michael and Amy's mother.
 (At the time, Duncan was starring on the NBC sitcom The Hogan Family.)
 Music for the Barney & the Backyard Gang videos was created by Stephen Bates Baltes and Phillip Parker (as with the television series), and Lory Lazarus wrote the first original song produced for Barney, "Friends Are Forever", sung by Duncan.
 In the first five videos, "I Love You" was sung at the beginning.
 Although "I Love You" was sung at the end of Barney Goes to School and Barney in Concert, and later frequently sung at the end of all episodes of Barney & Friends, it was not featured at the end of Rock with Barney.

 The series was a regional success, but only a moderate success throughout the rest of the country.
 Then one day, in 1991, Larry Rifkin, then head of Connecticut Public Television, rented a Barney video for his daughter Leora.
 He liked the concept and talked to Leach about possibly putting Barney on television through the Public Broadcasting Service (PBS).
 Rock with Barney was the final video in the series before the television show debuted.
 Also, only four of the kids from the videos (Michael, Derek, Tina, and Luci) were carried over to the television show.

+Production

+Conception

+In fall 1987, Sheryl Leach was stuck in a traffic jam thinking about the lack of videos that held the attention of her 2-year-old son, Patrick.
+At this time, the only preschool aged programs around were Sesame Street and Mister Rogers' Neighborhood, however, they appealed to a larger age range, rather than strictly toddlers.
+At the time, the only thing that could hold Patrick’s attention was a “Wee Sing” video.
+This prompted Leach to develop a show herself.
+Her initial thought was the notice of children carrying snugly security objects, such as blankets and teddy bears.
+Leach thought the idea of a talking blanket and teddy bear interacting with children were a neat idea, however, the blanket concept was too hard to pull off.

+Sheryl Leach proposed a preschool video series, which eventually would be Barney & The Backyard Gang, to DLM, Inc (Developmental Learning Materials).
+At the time Sheryl Leach was working at DLM, Inc. as a writer.
+The board she proposed to turned her down.
+Owner of DLM, Inc., Richard C. Leach, who was Sheryl's father-in-law, agreed to back her with the project with $700,000 of his own money.
+Sheryl's idea was brought to production at The Lyons Group.